Saprolite: Formation

 The regolith of a region is the product of its long weathering history; leaching and dispersion are dominant during the initial phase of weathering under humid conditions.
 Saprolites form in high rainfall regions which result in chemical weathering and are characterised by distinct decomposition of the parent rock's mineralogy.
 Conditions for the formation of deeply weathered regolith include a topographically moderate relief flat enough to allow leaching of the products of chemical weathering.
 A second condition is long periods of tectonic stability; tectonic activity and climate change partially erode the regolith.
 Weathering rates of 20 m per million years suggest that deep regoliths require several million years to develop.
-The third condition is humid tropical to temperate climate; higher temperatures enable reactions to occur more rapidly.
-Deep weathering can occur in cooler climates, but over longer periods of time.
+The third condition is a humid tropical to temperate climate; higher temperatures enable reactions to occur more rapidly.
+Deep weathering can occur in cooler climates but over longer periods.

 Sulfides are some of the most unstable minerals in humid, oxidizing environments; many cadmium, cobalt, copper, molybdenum, nickel and zinc sulfides are easily leached to deep in the profile.
 Carbonates are highly soluble, especially in acidic environments; the elements hosted by them – calcium, magnesium, manganese and strontium – are strongly leached.
 Serpentinite – oxidized and hydrolized low-silicon, iron- and magnesium-rich oxide igneous rocks – are progressively weathered through this zone.
-Ferromagnesian minerals are the principal hosts for nickel, cobalt, copper and zinc in sulfide-poor mafic and ultramafic rocks, and are retained higher in the profile than sulfide-hosted metals.
+Ferromagnesian minerals are the principal hosts for nickel, cobalt, copper, and zinc in sulfide-poor mafic and ultramafic rocks and are retained higher in the profile than sulfide-hosted metals.
 They are leached from the upper horizons and reprecipitate with secondary iron-manganese oxides in the mid- to lower saprolite.

 Uses

 Aquifers in Western Australia are of saprolite grit.
 Poorly weathered saprolite grit aquifers are capable of producing groundwater, often suitable for livestock.
 Yields depend on the texture of the materials and their depth from which the aquifer is derived.

-The distributions of gold and calcium carbonate or calcium magnesium carbonates are closely correlated and documented in the southern Yilgarn Craton, Western Australia, in the top 1 to 2 m of the soil profile and locally as deep as 5 m.
-The gold-carbonate association is also apparent in the Gawler Craton, South Australia.
+The distributions of gold and calcium carbonate or calcium magnesium carbonates are closely correlated and documented in the southern Yilgarn craton, Western Australia, in the top 1 to 2 m of the soil profile and locally as deep as 5 m.
+The gold-carbonate association is also apparent in the Gawler craton, South Australia.
 Supergene enrichment occurs near the surface and involves water circulation with its resulting oxidation and chemical weathering.
 Deep weathering causes the formation of many secondary and supergene ores – bauxite, iron ores, saprolitic gold, supergene copper, uranium and heavy minerals in residual accumulations.